acryps/vlquery/doc/functions.md

 column.lowercase(): QueryString // converts the string to lower case (abc)

 column.length(): QueryNumber // get the strings length (ABC = 3)

+column.hash(algo): QueryString // hashes the string (requires pgcrypto, algo can be md5, sha1, sha224, sha256, sha384 or sha512 by default)
 ```

 ## Chaining